 How Schizophrenia Affects Thoughts

 People with schizophrenia often have abnormal ways of thinking.
 They may have trouble organizing their thoughts or making logical connections.
 They may feel like the mind is racing from one unrelated thought to another.
 Sometimes they experience "thought blocking," a feeling that thoughts are removed from their head.
-Schizophrenia is not dissociative identity disorder (multiple personality disorder.)
+Despite popular belief, schizophrenia is not dissociative identity disorder (multiple personality disorder.)

 How Schizophrenia Affects Behavior

 Schizophrenia causes a wide range of behaviors.
 People may speak incoherently or even make up words.
 They may act agitated or appear stone-faced.
-Many people have trouble maintaining basic hygiene or order in their homes.
+Many people have trouble maintaining basic hygiene or orderly homes.
 Schizophrenia can also cause repetitive behaviors, such as pacing.
 In contrast to common stereotypes, the risk of violence against others is small.

 Who Gets Schizophrenia?